AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 Before proceeding, ensure that you meet the following requirements:

 - You have initialized the Agora Chat SDK.
 For details, see [Get Started with iOS](agora_chat_get_started_ios).
-- You understand the call frequency of the Agora Chat APIs supported by different pricing plans as described in [Limitations](agora_chat_limitation).
+- You understand the call frequency limits of the Agora Chat APIs supported by different pricing plans as described in [Limitations](agora_chat_limitation).
 - You understand the number of chat groups and chat group members supported by different pricing plans as described in [Pricing Plan Details](agora_chat_plan).

 ## Implementation

-This section describes how to call the APIs provided by the Agora Chat SDK to implement the features listed above.
+This section describes how to call the APIs provided by the Agora Chat SDK to implement chat group features.

 ### Create and destroy a chat group

-You can create a chat group and set the chat group attributes such as the name, description, group members, and reasons to create the group.
-You can also specify the size and type of a chat group.
-Once a chat group is created, the creator of the chat group becomes the chat group owner automatically.
+Users can create a chat group and set the chat group attributes such as the name, description, group members, and reasons for creating the group.
+Users can also specify the size and type of a chat group.
+Once a chat group is created, the creator of the chat group automatically becomes the chat group owner.

 Only chat group owners can disband chat groups.
-Once a chat group is disbanded, all the chat group members are immediately removed from the chat group.
-All the local data of the chat group are also removed from the database and memory.
+Once a chat group is disbanded, all members of that chat group are immediately removed from the chat group.
+All local data for the chat group is also removed from the database and memory.

 Refer to the following sample code to create and destroy a chat group: